richardmatusch/rename_jpgs/README.md

 ## **Observations and bugs:**

 I used this script at work extensively.
-With most recent update there is only about 1% of incorrectly renamed files.
+With most recent update there is only about 1% of incompletely renamed files.

 Bugs that I've noticed: